saurabytes/MonarchMoneyTrendReport/Help Installing.md

 5. Add Tampermonkey using **Add to Chrome** button

-Once Tampermonkey is installed, install or update the Monarch Money Tweaks extension by clicking on the link in Chrome:
+Once Tampermonkey is installed, install or update the Monarch Money Tweaks extension by clicking on this link in Chrome:

 https://github.com/RobertParesi/MonarchMoneyTrendReport/raw/refs/heads/main/MonarchMoneyTweaks.user.js